 The median age in Union Station is 41.4 years old.
 It’s a highly educated community, with 79 percent of the adult (25 and older) population holding bachelor’s degrees or higher.
 Renters reign here, occupying 72 percent of filled units, and most households are not families.
 The average household income is $98,383.

-How we got these numbers: We utilized the city’s official list of 78 neighborhoods (only 74 had enough data to be included), and ranked them using four variables: home prices, crime data, school rankings, and an X factor score that accounts for things like access to open space, proximity to public transportation, and restaurant and shopping options.
+How we got these numbers: We utilized the city’s official list of 78 neighborhoods (only 73 had enough data to be included), and ranked them using four variables: home prices, crime dataschool rankings, and an X factor score that accounts for things like access to open space, proximity to public transportation, and restaurant and shopping options.
 For more on our methodology, return to the main page.

 Eat & Drink

 For true Western duds, head a few blocks away to Rockmount Ranch Wear.
-Inside Union Station, find gifts and home decor at 5 Green Boxes and stunning florals at Bloom.
-Independent Tattered Cover Book Store has two locations in the neighborhood, one on the 16th Street Mall (although this location will be relocating to McGregor Square in summer 2020) and one inside Union Station.
+Inside Union Station, find gifts and home decor at 5 Green Boxes and stunning florals at Pickletown Floral Co.
+Independent Tattered Cover Book Store has two locations in the neighborhood, one inside Union Station and the other at Coors Field–adjacent McGregor Square.